andrelohmann/silverstripe-framework-fixes/README.md

 This repository includes Fixes for the current Version of the Silverstripe Framework Module.

-Current stable Version is: 3.1.8
+Current stable Version is: 3.1.9

 ## Installation

 overwrite silverstripe frameworkfolder with the frameworkfolder from this repository.

-put this inside composer.json after "silverstripe/framework".

 ### Notice
  * After each Update, set the new Tag